 Neck Impingement Causes

 There are neck exercises that can also loosen the neck muscles.
-Neck rolls are particularly helpful.
-If the pain is too great, NSAID medications can be a last resort at home.
+Neck rolls have been found to be particularly helpful.
+If the pain is too great, the patient can take NSAID medications as a last resort at home.
 However, if the pain persists for more than a few days, or gets worse, it is time to seek professional help.2 Chiropractors are specially trained in dealing with pinched nerves, and they can help to restore alignment and health in the patient.

 1, 3 http://www.nysportsmed.com/index.php?/Neck-Pain/nerve-impingement-cervical-radiculopathy.html